-Normally the right dome of diaphragm is higher in position as compared to left dome, if the left dome of diaphragm is elevated (>2 cm) diaphragmatic palsy should be suspected.
+Normally the right dome of the diaphragm is higher in position as compared to the left dome, if the left dome of the diaphragm is elevated (>2 cm) diaphragmatic palsy should be suspected.

 Fluoroscopic examination of the diaphragm ("sniff test") very useful in diagnosing a diaphragmatic paralysis.
-In normal individuals both hemidiaphragms descend with inspiration.
-In cases of unilateral diaphragmatic paralysis the affected side demonstrates a paradoxical upward movement.
+In normal individuals, both hemidiaphragm will descend with inspiration.
+In cases of unilateral diaphragmatic paralysis, the affected side demonstrates a paradoxical upward movement.